Connie Booth: Psychotherapy career

 Booth ended her acting career in 1995.
 After studying for five years at the University of London, she began a career as a psychotherapist, registered with the British Psychoanalytic Council.

 Personal life

-In 1971, Booth and Cleese had a daughter, Cynthia, who appeared alongside her father in the films A Fish Called Wanda and Fierce Creatures.
-Booth and Cleese divorced in 1978.
-With Cleese, Booth wrote the scripts for and co-starred in both series of Fawlty Towers, although the two were actually divorced before the second series was finished and aired.
-Booth's daughter Cynthia married screenwriter Ed Solomon in 1995.
+In 1971, Booth and Cleese had a daughter, Cynthia.
+Booth and Cleese divorced in 1978 before the second series of Fawlty Towers was finished and aired.

 Booth married John Lahr, author and former New Yorker senior drama critic, in 2000.
-They live in north London.